Submetering & Billing for Electric Vehicles

 To participate, you’ll need to agree to install (or have a 3rd-party vendor install) an eligible submeter to measure only the energy used to charge EVs.
 This pilot program is available on a first-come, first-served basis to Residential and Commercial/Industrial customers within our service territory.
 The pilot is limited to a total of 500 submeters.
 Net Energy Metering (NEM) customers are eligible to participate, but are limited to 20% (100) of the total submeters.

-This pilot program begins on September 1, 2014, and ends on February 28, 2016.
+This pilot program begins on September 1, 2014, and ends on August 31, 2016.
+The customer enrollment period is for the first 12 months of the Phase 1 Pilot, September 1, 2014 – August 31, 2015 or until the maximum of 500 submeters is reached, whichever is earlier (Enrollment Period).
 Once enrolled in the pilot, you’ll be eligible to participate for no more than 12 consecutive billing cycles; however, you may choose to unenroll at any time.
 Once you unenroll or your participation expires, your EV charging usage will be billed along with all other usage at your current rate.

 Enrollment is 4 Steps Away